fmatter/cariban_nps/overview.md

 > one.item    be  A.I.? monkey monkey Emph  monkey Emph  Emph  monkey find-Past-3-Erg A.I.? monkey find-RPst
 > N           Vi  ?
 N      N      Prtcl N      Prtcl Prtcl N      Vt              ?
 N      Vt
 > ‘One of them is the monkey, he found the monkey’</pre>

--   unknown (I am not sure what exactly *u’madï yau* is, but it has *serö kamrang* as its argument):

-> (ra-personal-narrative-062) Akawaio (Caesar-Fox 2003)
-> <pre>
-> <i>ya'mu gau urö endu'pï ji mörö, San Rafeal ta na'nek airö kuru se kamrang u'madï yau</i>
-> y-a'mu   kau      urö endu-'pï     ji    mörö  ta  nai-nek       airö kuru  serö kamrang  u'madï yau
-> 3-source in.water 1Sg be.born-Past Emph  A.I.? say 3.be.Pres-Rel near Emph  this Kamarang finish Loc
-> N        P        Pro Vi           Prtcl ?
-Vt  Vi-Rel        P    Prtcl Pro  N        Vt     P
-> ‘Within its source I was born in what is known as San Rafeal which is really within the source of the kamarang river’</pre>

 -   unknown (what is *serö* doing here?):